Use Self-Service Check In to Improve Collections at Neurology Practice

 How can you improve collections at your neurology practice?
-With self-service check in.
+With self-service patient check in software.

-Before we dive into how self-service check in can improve collections at your practice, let’s discuss the common ways patients pay.
+Before we dive into how a digital patient check in system can improve collections at your practice, let’s discuss the common ways patients pay.

 There are four common ways patients pay their bills at practices.

 - Kiosk payments are made through a kiosk machine and are great for self-service check ins and self-pay collections.

 - Mobile payments are made through an app on the patient’s phone and are also a great option for self-service check ins and self-pay collections, as patients are able to manage their portal whenever, wherever.